We Real Cool: Origin

 In an interview Brooks stated that her inspiration for the poem came from her walking in her community and passing a pool hall full of boys.
 When considering this she thought to herself “I wonder how they feel about themselves?”
 Instead of wondering about why they were not in school, Brooks captured this scene and turned it into the seven pool players at the Golden Shovel.

 Themes and meaning

-The poem covers a multitude of themes despite its short length, some including rebellion and youth.
+The poem covers a multitude of themes despite its short length, including rebellion and youth.
 The unique structure offers a subtitle at the beginning of the poem where Brooks writes "The Pool Players / Seven at the Golden Shovel".
 This gives the poem its characters and setting.

 Brooks also said that the seven pool players in the poem are fighting the establishment with their rebellious actions.
 She states that the establishment is represented by the month of June.
 In the same interview, Brooks explains how the poem has even been banned in some areas due to the use of the word "jazz" due to a perceived sexual nature — which, Brooks said, was not her intention, as she simply intended for it to represent music.